siyasathaye/power-outage-analysis/README.md

 ### Permutation test

-To approximate the null distribution of this test statistic, I ran a **permutation test**:
+To approximate the null distribution of this test statistic, we ran a **permutation test**:

 1. Kept the outage durations fixed.
 2. Randomly shuffled the `"IS_SEVERE"` labels to break any association between severity and duration.
 3. For each shuffle, recomputed the difference in means:
    (mean duration for outages labelled severe) − (mean duration for outages labelled non-severe).
 4. Repeated this **N = 5,000** times to build the null distribution of the test statistic.

+From these 5,000 permutations, **none** of the simulated test statistics were as large as the observed statistic.
+The empirical p-value returned by the simulation was **0.0**, meaning that in all 5,000 shuffles, the difference in means was never as extreme as the observed value.

+The figure below shows the **null distribution** (blue bars) with the **observed statistic** shown as a vertical red line.
+The observed value lies far in the right tail, which matches the extremely small p-value.

+<iframe
+  src="assets/weather_null.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ### Conclusion